For the purpose of this title, the following definitions shall apply unless the context clearly indicates or requires a different meaning.

 APPLICANT.
 The owner of land proposed to be subdivided or a representative as evidenced by written consent from the legal owner of the premises.

-BASE FLOOD.
-The flood having a 1% chance of being equaled or exceeded in any given year.
+BASE FLOOD ELEVATION (BFE).
+The elevation of surface water resulting from a flood that has a 1% chance of equally or exceeding that level in any given year.

 BLOCK.
 A unit of land bounded by streets or by a combination of streets and public land, railroad rights-of-way, waterways, or any other barrier to the continuity of development.